Pasandeh-ye Olya

-Pasandeh-ye Olya (پسنده عليا) (Note: Also romanized as Pasandeh-ye ‘Olyā; also known as Pasandeh-ye Bālā) is a village in Langarud-e Gharbi Rural District of the Central District of Abbasabad County, Mazandaran province, Iran.
+Pasandeh-ye Olya (پسنده عليا) (Note: Also romanized as Pasandeh-ye ‘Olyā; also known as Pasandeh-ye Bālā) is a village in Langarud-e Gharbi Rural District of the Central District in Abbasabad County, Mazandaran province, Iran.

 Demographics

 Population

-At the time of the 2006 National Census, the village's population was 622 in 175 households, when it was in Langarud Rural District (Note: Renmed Langarud-e Sharqi Rural District) of the former Abbasabad District of Tonekabon County.
+At the time of the 2006 National Census, the village's population was 622 in 175 households, when it was in Langarud Rural District (Note: Renmed Langarud-e Sharqi Rural District) of the former Abbasabad District in Tonekabon County.
 The following census in 2011 counted 638 people in 207 households, by which time the district had been separated from the county in the establishment of Abbasabad County.
-Pasandeh-ye Olya was transferred to Langarud-e Gharbi Rural District created in the new Central District.
+The rural district was transferred to the new Central District and renamed Langarud-e Sharqi Rural District.
+Pasandeh-ye Olya was transferred to Langarud-e Gharbi Rural District created in the same district.
 The 2016 census measured the population of the village as 711 people in 252 households.
 It was the most populous village in its rural district.